eProsima/xtypes/README.md

 1. `DynamicData` represents a `MapType`.
     The map must be accessed by its key (using always a DynamicData instance of the key type) or iterated through its pairs.
-    Accesing the map using the index is forbiden because if the map's key is a numeral type, this may lead to confusion to the user.
-For example, do the user want to access the value associated to that index value, or access to the pair stored at the index position?
+    Accessing the map using the index is forbidden because if the map's key is a numeral type, this may lead to confusion to the user.
+For example, does the user want to access the value associated with that index value, or access to the pair stored at the index position?
-    This pairs are ordered internally using a hashing the key's value, so the order while iterating may change after any modification of the map.
+    These pairs are ordered internally using a hashing the key's value, so the order while iterating may change after any modification of the map.
     ```c++
     StringType key_type;